What Is The Xbox Elite Controller? 2018 Comprehensive Review

 The app takes the customization of your Xbox Elite controller to the next level via its endless profile configurations.
 You are welcome to select from recommended settings or personalize various options your way.
 To save time, you can just create a profile for each of your favorite games and once you play it, you will just select from pre-made profiles to take advantage of custom settings.

-The controller app download doesn’t require much time or memory but the software is capable of holding up to 256 various configurations in the app itself plus saving two profiles on the controller for an easy access.
+The controller app download doesn’t require much time or memory but the software is capable of holding up to 256 various configurations in the app itself plus saving two profiles on the controller for easy access.

 As I’ve mentioned before, The App Accessories for Xbox allows you to fully customize anything from button mapping, brightness and sensitivity levels to adjusting trigger locks.